infomofo/ffd-jobcalc/README.md

 1. Select a character to get the list of eligible jobs and base abilities
 2. Click on cells in the table to allocate job points for a given job row
 3. All eligible abilities for the selected build will appear under "Abilities"
-4. All unlocked fusions associated with those abilities will appear under "Unlocked Fusions"
+4. All unlocked fusions associated with those abilities will appear under "Unlocked Fusions".
+If you hover over the fusions it will give you a description and the requirements for those abilities.
 5. A running counter of the required JP and AP to reach that build will display
+6. You can copy and paste the build links and they should retain all the selected job points

 Features
 ========